 We compared the duration of visits (in seconds) with linear mixed effect models and log10-transformed all responses.
 Given that nearly all non-landing visits were male, we only analyzed males for non-landing visit duration, measured as the time spent inspecting flowers before leaving.
-We used each recorded visit as our unit of replication, and included treatment as a fixed effect, and a unique flower ID as a random effect to account for multiple measures of bee visit duration on each flower.
-We similarly analyzed the duration of landing visits, including the sex of bee, treatment, and their interaction as fixed effects, and also flower ID as a random effect.
-A significant effect of ambush bug presence on visitation would suggest that bees can perceive them from a distance, while an interaction between sex and ambush bug presence would suggest that either male and female bees perceive ambush bugs differently, or that the perceived risk of visiting flowers is different for male and female bees.
+We used each recorded visit as our unit of replication, and included treatment as a fixed effect, and a unique flower ID as a random effect to account for multiple measures of bee visit duration across the three observation days.
+Since individual flowers (our unit of experimental replication) were only recorded for 10 minutes, once per day, it is unlikely that any single bee visited the same flower twice during an observation period.
+Still, it is possible that bees were recorded more than once throughout the experiment and thus, our responses should be construed as general response of foraging Melissodes to ambush bug presence, and not of individually tracked bees.
+We analyzed the duration of landing visits using the sex of bee, treatment, and their interaction as fixed effects, and flower ID as a random effect.
+A significant effect of ambush bug presence on visitation would suggest that bees can perceive them from a distance, while a significan effect of ambush bug presence on the duration of a landing visit would suggest alternative modes of detection.
+An interaction between sex and ambush bug presence would suggest that either male and female bees perceive ambush bugs differently, or that the perceived risk of visiting flowers is different for male and female bees.

+We visually compared the colors of sunflower and ambush bug parts by fitting reflectance curves.
+Given that bees only perceive color through their visual system we then explored perception through a bee vision model.
+While no vision model exists for Melissodes, methods have been well developed for honeybee (Apis mellifera L.) vision and both are in the Apidae family.
+Moreover, photoreception appears to be quite conserved in bees (Briscoe and Chittka 2001), suggesting that the honeybee model is likely an appropriate approximation of Melissodes vision.
+We used the ‘pavo’ package (Maia et al. 2013) to fit a honeybee vison model to the spectral data of both sunflowers and bugs, and plotted the results using the hexagonal color space model (see Chittka 1992).

 Results

-Video footage revealed that ambush bugs tended to remain stationary on the periphery of the floral disk, staying in place for 8:52.2 (SE + 28.7 seconds) minutes on average.
+Video footage revealed that ambush bugs tended to remain stationary on the periphery of the floral disk, staying in place for 8 minutes and52.2 seconds (SE + 28.7 seconds) on average.
 Overall, we observed 704 individual bees from 14 genera visiting sunflowers during recording bouts (Table 1).
 As expected, long-horned bees were by far the most frequent visitors, making up 87% of all recorded visits (Table 1).
 Of the other genera that visited, only three, Bombus, Apis, and Halictus (entirely Halictus ligatus), include species known to be eusocial.
 Those eusocial bees accounted for just 5 % of all recorded visits.
 Of the 360 total recorded visits to ambush bug occupied flowers, only one predation event was recorded, representing just 0.15% of visits to occupied flowers.
 In this attack, the foraging honeybee landed on top of the ambush bug with its head and abdomen oriented in the same direction as the predator.
 As the bee moved towards the center of the flower, the ambush bug grasped it with its forelegs and inserted its beak in the membrane between the head and thorax.
 The bee struggled and attempted to sting for approximately 25 seconds but was unable to free itself (Supplementary Material).
 No other attempted predation events were observed.